An Exploratory Study of V-Model in Building ML-Enabled Software: A Systems Engineering Perspective: Introduction

-Systems Engineering (SE\footnote{SE stands for Systems Engineering rather than Software Engineering in this paper}) processes and principles provide a rigorous standard for large-scale projects with the goal of reducing complexity and risks~\cite{beale2006systems,sage2014handbook,Blanchard-Fabrycky-SystemsEngineering,Jorgensen-VModel, Wasson-SystemsEngineeringCopingComplexity, Kossiakoff-SystemsEngineeringPrinciplesAndPractice, Blanchard-SystemsEngineeringManagement}.
+Systems Engineering (SE\footnote{SE stands for Systems Engineering rather than Software Engineering in this paper}) processes and principles provide a rigorous standard for large-scale projects with the goal of reducing complexity and risks~\cite{bodner2009handbook,sage2014handbook,Blanchard-Fabrycky-SystemsEngineering, Maier-Rechtin-ArtOfSystemsArchitecting}.
 Systems Engineering, an interdisciplinary field of engineering and engineering management, leverages system thinking principles to center on the problem of how to specify, design, integrate, and deliver successful complex systems over their life cycles~\cite{wiki:Systems_engineering}.
-The Systems Engineering process (Vee model) is an interdisciplinary, rigorous approach that starts from customer needs and requirements, then proceed with design synthesis and system validation from system level to sub-system level to component level, while taking care of problems such as operations, performance, tests, cost, schedule, and risks.
-In this paper, we argue that Systems Engineering process, due to its interdisciplinary, system-wide, quality-focus nature, provides a way to address the additional challenges of introducing ML to software applications.
-Therefore, we consider Systems Engineering process as a suitable lens to address our research question.
+The V-Model, originated in 1993 by ~\cite{brohl1993v} and commonly used in Systems Engineering processes~\cite{beale2006systems}, is an interdisciplinary, rigorous approach that starts from customer needs and requirements, then proceeds with design synthesis and system validation from system-level to sub-system level to component level, while taking care of problems such as performance, tests, and risks, etc. At its heart, ``V'' stands for decomposition on one thigh and integration on the other thigh, with continuous validation and verification (V\&V), as shown in Figure~\ref{fig:v4ml_vchart}.
+Motivated by the experience, interviews, and reflections of practitioners, we argue that the V-Model for Systems Engineering process, due to its interdisciplinary, system-wide, quality-focus nature, provides a way to address the literature gap in collaboration challenges in building ML-enabled software.
+Therefore, we consider the Systems Engineering process as a suitable lens to address our research question.